AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_chart.md

 <a name="overview"/>
 ## Overview

 A Bubble chart is a variation of a Scatter chart in which the data points are replaced with bubbles.
-A Bubble chart can be used instead of a <!--[link in need]-->Scatter chart<!--[link]--> if your data has three data series, each of which contains a set of values.
-In AnyChart Bubble chart can be plotted not only on the scatter plot, but on categorized plot as well.

 Bubble charts are often used to present financial data.
 Use a Bubble chart when you want specific values to be more visually represented in your chart by different bubble sizes.